descarteslabs/descarteslabs-python/README.md

 on the filter chain that FeatureCollection represents, or the full product if there is no filter chain.
 It returns an `ExportTask` which behaves similar to the `FutureTask`.
+- `Catalog.upload_image()` and `Catalog.upload_ndarray()` now will return an `upload_id` that can be used to query the status of that upload using `Catalog.upload_result()`.
+Note that the upload id is the image id and if you use identical image ids `Catalog.upload_result()` will only show the result of the most recent upload.

+### Fixed
+- Several typical kinds of non-conforming GeoJSON which previously caused errors can now be accepted or fixed by the `FeatureCollection` and `Vector` methods for adding or uploading new vector geometries.

 ## [0.17.3] - 2019-03-06
 ### Changed